About The Scudder Association Foundation

 The Scudder Association has a general membership in two categories, Standing Membership, Associate Membership, an elected board of 15 governors with 1/3 elected each year for 3 year terms, and a number of officers and committees.
-The officers are the President, two Vice-Presidents, a Secretary, Treasurer, Historian, Chaplain, Legal Counsel, and Genealogist.
+The officers are the President, two Vice-Presidents, a Secretary, Treasurer, Historian, Chaplain, Legal Counsel.
 The officers are elected for terms of 3 years.
 The standing committees are the Finance committee, the Education Grants Committee, the Grants to India Committee, and the History Committee.

 Our association is open to those who can trace their lineage to three Scudders, Thomas, John and Elizabeth who came over from England in the 1600s.
 We not only welcome new members, we are actively seeking to expand our membership.

 We have a bi-annual meeting when officers and governors are elected.
 The last meeting was held in Hull, Massachusetts (just outside of Boston), on Oct 12 – 14, 2018.
 Read about the weekend events.
 Plan on attending in 2020 as our “Reunions” are a wonderful time both ‘young and old’.

 We are people of all walks of life with different views and perspectives.

 As might be expected of such a far-flung family, Scudders are found in every walk of life, although the professions predominate: farmers, fishermen ,soldiers, lawyers, ministers, social workers, doctors, sailors, engineers, writers, business men, scientists, educators, artists, storekeepers.
 Back in the 17th century there was even a Scudder suspected of piracy!